Health & Safety

-All users of the South London Scout Centre must agree to adhere to The Scout Associations Health and Safety and Child Protection Policies.
+All users of the South London Scout Centre must agree to adhere to The Scout Associations Safety and Safeguarding policies.
 All event leaders must ensure that every adult (over the age of 18) has followed the checking procedure as laid out by their organisation and has been deemed suitable to work with children.
 The Scout Association's “Young people first” rules and guidelines apply at all times.
 All adults staying overnight must be DBS cleared.
 See the links below for more information.

 The South London Scout Centre shall not be liable for any delay in performing or failure to perform any obligation or alterations and cancellations due to any cause beyond The Centre's reasonable control.
 This includes strikes, lock-outs, labour disputes, acts of God, war, riot, civil commotion, terrorism, malicious damage, threats to safety, compliance with any law or governmental order, rule regulation, or direction, accident, environmental contamination, pandemic, outbreak of disease, breakdown of plant or machinery, fire, flood, storm, difficulty or increased expense in obtaining workmen, materials, goods or raw materials.